bluesky/bluesky/doc/source/debugging.rst

 handler, set to ``'INFO'``, will filter out DEBUG-level records.

-To globally disable the generation of any log records at or below a certain verbosity, which may be helpful for optimising performance, Python provides :py:func:`logging.disable`.
+To globally disable the generation of any log records at or below a certain verbosity, which may be helpful for optimizing performance, Python provides :py:func:`logging.disable`.